JakeHigham/ReadMe-Generator/README.md

-# ReadMe-Generator
+# README-Generator
-A simple read me generator using the CLI
+A simple README generator made as a CLI application.
+Built using Inquierer V 8.2.4